 Did you know that deodorant and antiperspirant aren’t the same?
 It’s okay if you didn’t; most people think they’re interchangeable — but they aren’t.

-5 Key Facts About Antiperspirant and Deodorant
+5 Interesting Facts about Antiperspirant and Deodorant

 - 1) Deodorant controls odor – not sweat.

 - 2) Antiperspirant blocks sweat – but isn’t designed to stop odor.

 - 3) Using deodorant and antiperspirant together is the best way to beat sweaty armpits and foul body odor.

 - 4) Antiperspirants and deodorants do NOT cause cancer.